AntoniosBarotsis/Rember/README.md

 - v0.0.2-beta
   - Remove existing tasks
   - Select if u want build/test at init, ability to add either one later on
-  - Ability to define custom tasks to run
+  - Ability to define custom tasks to run [a bit buggy, pushed back to  0.0.3]
 - v0.0.3-beta
+  - Completely remake how file accesses work
+  - Fix custom task creation
   - Add save and restore
   - Ability to load settings from a yml file